echa-ecm/report_generator_scripts/README.md

 - If using Linux or Mac you need to install the GNU Zip and GIT utilities into your system and use the provided Terminal application
 - A working FTL report template uploaded into the IUCLID report manager

-If you want to run the script from a IUCLID Cloud instance, please follow the steps [here](/doc/idm-based-setup.md)
 ## Setup of the script

 Open your terminal from the folder you want the tool to be installed, e.g., C:\Users\<username>\Documents\workspace.
 In Windows you can right-click on top of the folder and select Git Bash Here.